Identifying the Most Appropriate Order for Categorical Responses: Real-Data Analysis

-The US Police Involved Fatalities Data (or Police data in short) was downloaded from data.world (\url{https://data.world/awram/us-police-involved-fatalities}, version Jun 21, 2020), which was collected by Chris Awarm from three data resources, \url{https://fatalencounters.org/}, \url{https://www.gunviolencearchive.org/}, and {\tt Fatal Police Shootings} from data.world.
-The original data lists individuals killed by the police in the US from 2000 to 2016, which aims to provide insight into individuals who were killed during alteractions with the police.
-It provides information on totally 12,483 suspects' age, race, mental health status, weapons that they were armed with, and whether or not they were fleeing.
-As an illustration in this paper, we focus on whether the police's action can be predicted by the suspect's gender, fleeing or not, mental illness status, and arm status.
+The US Police Involved Fatalities Data (hereafter, Police data) were downloaded from data.world (\url{https://data.world/awram/us-police-involved-fatalities}, version June 21, 2020), which was collected by Chris Awarm from three data resources, namely, \url{https://fatalencounters.org/}, \url{https://www.gunviolencearchive.org/}, and {\tt Fatal Police Shootings}, from data.world.
+The original data lists individuals killed by the police in the United States from 2000 to 2016, including information on 12,483 suspects' age, race, mental health status, weapons they were armed with, and whether or not they were fleeing.
+By way of example, we focus on whether the police's action can be predicted by the aforementioned information related to a suspect.

-As summarized in Table~\ref{tab:police_data}, there are four categories of death manners, {\tt shot}, {\tt tasered}, {\tt shot and tasered}, and {\tt other}.
-In our notations, $J=4$.
-In the original data there are $60$ different types of armed status.
-For illustration purpose, we simplify them into three categories, {\tt gun} if the original input is ``gun'', {\tt unarmed} if the original input is ``unarmed'' or missing, and {\tt other} if otherwise.
-Then there are totally $24$ possible level combinations of \texttt{armed status} ($x_{i1} = $ $1$ (gun), $2$ (other), or $3$ (unarmed)), \texttt{gender} ($x_{i2}=$ $0$ (female) or $1$ (male)), \texttt{flee} ($x_{i3}=$ $0$ (false) or $1$ (true)), \texttt{mental illness} ($x_{i4}=$ $0$ (false) or $1$ (true)).
-Since there is no observation associated with ${\mathbf x}_i = (x_{i1}, x_{i2}, x_{i3}, x_{i4})^T = (3, 0, 1, 1)^T$, $m=23$ in this case (see Table~\ref{tab:police_data}).
+As summarized in Table~\ref{tab:police_data}, there are four categories of (police) responses, namely, {\tt other}, {\tt shot}, {\tt shot and tasered}, and {\tt tasered}.
+In our notation, $J=4$.
+In the original data, there are $60$ different types of armed status.
+Here, we simplify these into three categories: {\tt gun}, if the original input is ``gun,'' {\tt unarmed}, if the original input is ``unarmed'' or missing, and {\tt other}, if otherwise.
+As such, we have $24$ possible level combinations of \texttt{armed status} ($x_{i1} = $ $1$ (gun), $2$ (other), or $3$ (unarmed)), \texttt{gender} ($x_{i2}=$ $0$ (female) or $1$ (male)), \texttt{flee} ($x_{i3}=$ $0$ (false) or $1$ (true)), \texttt{mental illness} ($x_{i4}=$ $0$ (false) or $1$ (true)).
+Because there is no observation associated with ${\mathbf x}_i = (x_{i1}, x_{i2}, x_{i3}, x_{i4})^T = (3, 0, 1, 1)^T$, $m=23$ in this case (see Table~\ref{tab:police_data}).